aurotones/Z370M-ITX-ac-macOS-Clover/README.md

 * SmUUID and Serial Number generation for iMessage.
 Search the forums!

 ## Optional
-* Turn iGPU dual monitor on in BIOS to use Sidecar with AMD GPU
+* Turn iGPU dual monitor on in BIOS to use Sidecar with AMD GPU or any other compatible external GPU

 ## Working
-* GPU
+* Dual GPU (EGPU + iGPU)
 * APFS
 * Ethernet
 * Sleep (Note: Automatically wakes up for few seconds and sleeps back itself)